-All that and more could be yours for as little as 22,500 KrisFlyer miles on shorter journeys like Sydney-Singapore or just 38,000 miles from Sydney right through to London Heathrow, while ‘upgrade bids’ using real money are also an option.
+All that and more could be yours for as little as 22,500 KrisFlyer miles on shorter journeys like Sydney-Singapore or just 39,000 miles from Sydney right through to London Heathrow, while reduced-price paid upgrades are also occasionally available.

 Here’s what you need to know to swing a premium economy upgrade on your next Singapore Airlines flight, and what you should look out for along the way.

 For starters, you’ll find premium economy offered on Singapore Airlines Airbus A380 and Boeing 777 flights, and aboard some of the airline’s ‘long haul’ Airbus A350s – if you’re on another aircraft type such as the ‘regional’ Airbus A350 from Brisbane, you’ll find only economy and business class.